linkerd/linkerd-failover/README.md

   implemented, so you must fallback to the next settings.
 - `trafficSplit.namespace` and `trafficSplit.name`: namespace and name of the
   `TrafficSplit` resource to watch.
-- `trafficSplit.primaryService`: Primary service out of the backends list in the `TrafficSplit`.

 ## Installation